auth0/Auth0.swift/.github/PULL_REQUEST_TEMPLATE.md

 ### 📎 References

 <!--
-Please include relevant links supporting this change such as a:
+Please include relevant links supporting this change such as:

 - GitHub issue/PR number addressed or fixed
 - Auth0 Community post
 - StackOverflow answer
-- Related pull requests/issues from other repos
+- Related pull requests/issues from other repositories

 If there are no references, simply delete this section.
 -->